Ohmnibus/RoomTest/README.md

 This sample all also support query filtering as the user enter search text.

-Filtering is made by switching `PagedList` as the query filter changes.
+Filtering is made by creating a new filtered `PagedList` that replace the previous as the query filter changes.

+Switching `PagedList`s are contained by a `MediatorLiveData`.